A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Non-invariant Chaplygin systems

 Now we can relate our results to the classical results from \cite{Crampin_Mestdag_2010,Favretti_1998,Fernandez_Bloch_2008}.

 \begin{remark} \begin{enumerate}

-\item In the \newnew{(standard)} Chaplygin case the explicit construction of the vakonomic multiplier (being the momentum map $\FL(\wt X(t))$ shifted by a constant) appeared in \cite{Favretti_1998} in Thm.
+\item In the (standard) Chaplygin case the explicit construction of the vakonomic multiplier (being the momentum map $\FL(\wt X(t))$ shifted by a constant) appeared in \cite{Favretti_1998} in Thm.
 3.1 (ii) and Prop.
-4, in \cite{Fernandez_Bloch_2008} Prop.
+4, in \cite{Fernandez_Bloch_2008} in Prop.
 3 (1) and Cor.
 4, as well as along the lines of Sec.
 6 in \cite{Crampin_Mestdag_2010}.
-Our formula \eqref{eqn:vak_chapl_lambda} is much more general at it allows to find the vakonomic multiplier also for systems without symmetry.
+Our formula \eqref{eqn:vak_chapl_lambda} is much more general as it allows to find the vakonomic multiplier also for systems without symmetry.
 A similar equation, in the coordinate form, can be found in Prop.
-4 in \cite{Crampin_Mestdag_2010} , yet the relation of the multiplier and the momentum $\FL(\wt X(t))$ is not so significant and the requirement that the multiplier is defined by section over $\HH Q$ is needed.
+4 in \cite{Crampin_Mestdag_2010}, yet the relation of the multiplier and the momentum $\FL(\wt X(t))$ is not so obvious and the requirement that the multiplier is defined by section over $\HH Q$ is needed.
 Clearly, in the general Chaplygin case this last requirement may be too strong.

-\item Theorem \ref{thm:chap_syst} \eqref{part:vak_nh} can be found in \cite{Fernandez_Bloch_2008} Prop.
+\item Theorem~\ref{thm:chap_syst} \eqref{part:vak_nh} can be found in \cite{Fernandez_Bloch_2008} Prop.
 2 (for systems of mechanical type with regular Lagrangians) and in Theorem 2 in \cite{Crampin_Mestdag_2010} (if the multiplier is defined by a section over $\HH Q$).
-Actually it is a consequence of the general formula of Rumianstev \cite{Rumianstev_1978}, which requires the explicit knowledge of the vakonomic multiplier.
+Actually, it is a consequence of the general formula of Rumianstev \cite{Rumianstev_1978}, which requires the explicit knowledge of the vakonomic multiplier.

-As we can derive the explicit value of the vakonomic multiplier in the \newnew{(standard)} Chaplygin case (given in general by \eqref{eqn:vak_chapl_lambda}), one can formulate Theorem \ref{thm:chap_syst} \eqref{part:vak_nh} in this specific setting.
+As we can derive the explicit value of the vakonomic multiplier in the (standard) Chaplygin case (given in general by \eqref{eqn:vak_chapl_lambda}), one can formulate Theorem~\ref{thm:chap_syst} \eqref{part:vak_nh} in this specific setting.
 This is exactly Thm.
 3.1 in \cite{Favretti_1998} (where the regularity of the Lagrangian is assumed), Prop 3.
-(2) in \cite{Fernandez_Bloch_2008} (for abelian Chaplygin systems with regular mechanical Lagrangians), as well Cor.
+(2) in \cite{Fernandez_Bloch_2008} (for Abelian Chaplygin systems with regular mechanical Lagrangians), as well as Cor.
 1 and Prop.
 6 in \cite{Crampin_Mestdag_2010} (the Lagrangian has to be sufficiently regular).
 Note that our result works in a more general geometric situation (no symmetry) and without any regularity assumptions.

-Actually Favretti in \cite{Favretti_1998} formulates Theorem \ref{thm:chap_syst} \eqref{part:vak_nh} for invariant affine constraints.
-In this paper we concentrated solely on the linear case, yet extending Theorem \ref{thm:chap_syst} to the affine setting does not requires much effort.
+Actually Favretti in \cite{Favretti_1998} formulates Theorem~\ref{thm:chap_syst} \eqref{part:vak_nh} for invariant affine constraints.
+In this paper we concentrated solely on the linear case, yet extending Theorem~\ref{thm:chap_syst} to the affine setting does not require much effort.